julianjohnson10/julianjohnson10.github.io/_pages/about.md

   - /about.html
   - /about.md
 ---
+## About

 Nice to meet you!
 My name is Julian Johnson.

 I am a United States Air Force veteran with over 8 years' experience in the cybersecurity industry.

 I am a proven subject matter expert in various security disciplines, such as endpoint protection and vulnerability management.

+I received by B.S. in Software Development from Western Governors University.